awwad/uptane/README.md

 The Secondary's update_cycle() call:
 - fetches and validates the signed metadata for the vehicle from the Primary
-- fetches any image that the Primary assigns us, validating that against the instructions of the Director in the Director's metadata, and against file info available in the Image Repository's metadata.
+- fetches any image that the Primary assigns to this ECU, validating that against the instructions of the Director in the Director's metadata, and against file info available in the Image Repository's metadata.
 If the image from the Primary does not match validated metadata, it is discarded.
 - fetches the latest Timeserver attestation from the Primary, checking for the nonce this Secondary last sent.
 If that nonce is included in the signed attestation from the Timeserver and the signature checks out, this time is saved as valid and reasonably recent.
 - generates an ECU Version Manifest that indicates the secure hash of the image currently installed on this Secondary, the latest validated times, and a string describing attacks detected (can also be called directly: `ds.generate_signed_ecu_manifest()`)
 - submits the ECU Version Manifest to the Primary (can also be called directly: `ds.submit_ecu_manifest_to_primary()`)